‘Got to happen’: Democrats redouble efforts to secure a deal on spending bill

-Congressional Democrats redoubled their efforts Thursday to finalize President Biden’s multi-trillion-dollar expansion of the social safety net, with both moderates and progressives arguing the time has come for a deal to be made.
+Congressional Democrats redoubled their efforts Thursday to finalize President Biden’s multitrillion-dollar expansion of the social safety net, with both moderates and progressives arguing the time has come for a deal to be made.

-“We’ve rounded the turn, and we’re almost to the stretch,” said House Speaker Nancy Pelosi, a California Democrat.
+“We’ve rounded the turn, and we’re almost to the stretch,” said House Speaker Nancy Pelosi, California Democrat.
 “We’re making great progress to our goal of securing a framework agreement … in a timely fashion.”

 House and Senate lawmakers met privately on Capitol Hill to negotiate what would be included in the increasingly smaller legislation.

-Mr. Biden initially wanted the bill to run upwards of $3.5 trillion and include long-sought liberal priorities such as free community college, amnesty for illegal immigrants, and new climate change regulations.
+Mr. Biden initially wanted the bill to run upward of $3.5 trillion and include long-sought liberal priorities such as free community college, amnesty for immigrants who are in the country illegally, and new climate change regulations.

 After significant opposition from two moderate Democrats, Sens.
 Joe Manchin III of West Virginia and Kyrsten Sinema of Arizona, the White House was forced to retreat.